dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 <p>So there is still hope for Disqus comments to get indexed by Google.</p>
 </div>

 <div id="step4"></div><br />

 ### Step 4: Making use of Jekyll templates

 It is not feasible to copy this code to every other blog post.
 That is the reason why we are creating a template.
-Create a new ```html``` file with the name **disqus.html** inside **_includes** folder, paste the above code inside it and save.
-Now you can call this file anywhere in your Jekyll website with the following code
+Create a new ```html``` file inside **_includes** folder, name it **disqus.html** paste the above code inside it and save.
+Now you can call this file anywhere in your Jekyll website with the following liquid tag.

 <pre>{% raw %}{% include disqus.html %}{% endraw %}</pre>

-I want comment box to appear at the bottom of all my posts.
-So you should add the above include line to post layout which will be inside **_layouts** folder.
+If you want the comment box to appear at the bottom of all my posts, you should add the above include liquid tag to post layout which will be inside **_layouts** folder.

 A sample post layout with disqus would look like this